flanqi/notes/theory.md

 5. MICE imputation (default: with PMM - predicative mean matching)

 ## Basic ML
-**1. What are the differences bwteeen KNN and K-Means Clustering?**

 ### Linear Regression
 Linear regression is a model that assumes a linear relationship between the input variables (X) and the single output variable (y).